jackwadden/ANMLZoo/Hamming/README.md

 ![](images/hamming2.png?raw=true)

-- An example of a bounded mismatch identification automaton for length L = 8 and de = 3 is shown above.
+- An example of a bounded mismatch identification automaton for length L = 8 and d = 3 is shown above.

 ## **Hamming Distance Uses**